Dream + Dream i-Size Base

 Out of the multi-group child car seats we've tested, four scored highly enough to become Which?
-Best Buys, but we've also uncovered nine Don't Buys that you need to avoid.
+Best Buys, but we've also uncovered seven Don't Buys that you need to avoid.

 Child car seats that you buy based on weight are known as 'group' seats.
 A multi-group child car seat spans more than one group, so it should last your child longer than a single-group seat.
 Find out more about